zSnout/v8/src/content/blog/github-copilot-is-amazing.md

 title: GitHub Copilot is Amazing
 ---

-import account from "./_copilot-account.webp" import schema from "./_copilot-schema.webp"

 GitHub Copilot is an amazing tool that can autocomplete code snippets for you.
 In this article I share my experience using GitHub Copilot: the upsides, the downsides, and what I think it could become.